Ridge Wallet Review

 Ridge Wallet Promotions & Discounts

-The only Ridge Wallet promo code we found is this pretty cool refer-a-friend deal.
+The only Ridge Wallet promo code I found is this pretty cool refer-a-friend deal.
 If a friend you refer to Ridge Wallet makes a purchase, they get 10% off their first purchase, and you get $15 off your next purchase.
 You get another $15 for every friend you refer through this same Ridge Wallet coupon code that makes a purchase—up to $75 for five friends!

-Where to Buy Ridge Wallets
+Where to Buy Ridge Wallet

 You can buy Ridge Wallets directly from their website, or from stores all over the US.
 Their website has a handy map to help you find a store near you.